SARA - Automated Resource Management System

-It's worth noting that the use of SARA is optional.
+It is worth noting that the use of SARA is optional.
 LACNIC members can still use our web interface.
 There are no plans to make SARA mandatory.

-If your organization has resources allocated directly by LACNIC and is interested in testing the system, please go to "Testing the SARA system.
+If your organization has resources allocated directly by LACNIC and is interested in testing the system, please go to "Testing the SARA system.”

 If you have any questions you can send an email to email@example.com.

-To use the SARA system follow these steps:
+To use the SARA system, follow these steps:

 The complete description of each of these commands can be found in the RFCs and extensions drafts listed here.

-There is an EPP client library written in C++ by the NIC.br, which can be used on the LACNIC member's system, serving as a reference for implementations in other programming languages or for debugging purposes.
+There is an EPP client library written in C++ by the NIC.br, which can be used on the LACNIC member's system and serve as a reference for implementation in other programming languages or for debugging purposes.
 It can be found at: https://registro.br/tecnologia/provedores-de-hospedagem/epp/libepp-nicbr/.
-After downloading it you can check the install instructions in the INSTALL file.
+After downloading, you can check the install instructions in the INSTALL file.

 draft-neves-epp-brorg BR Organization Mapping for the Extensible Provisioning Protocol (EPP)